Contrary to popular belief, diamonds are not the only gem in town when it comes to engagement ring options.

 Though they are stunning and are never a poor choice if you covet diamonds, there are many engagement rings without diamonds that are equally as lovely for those that prefer something more unique.

 An engagement ring doesn’t have to look “traditional” to be spectacular, and alternative gemstones used as a center stone is definitely attention-grabbing.
+Don’t forget that there are so many stones for engagement rings to choose from.
 Even better, many engagement ring gemstone alternatives are more affordable than diamonds, making them attractive to those on a tighter budget.
+Whether you go for lab diamonds or a unique gemstone ring, there are many unconventional engagement rings that will shine and sparkle like the rest.

 Moissanite Engagement Rings